gstuartj/cf-ddns.sh/README.md

 # cf-ddns.sh
-A minimal, portable DDNS client for automatically updating CloudFlare
+A minimal, portable DDNS client for automatically updating CloudFlare DNS with your current IP

 Prerequisites
 ------------